Stone, Gravel, Aggregates, and Utah's Railroads

 The quarry at Milford, known as Twin Mountain Rock, was first operated starting in 1998 by Peter Kiewit & Sons, which spun off its quarry business as Kiewit Materials.

 Kiewit Materials was sold to Rinker Materials in September 2002.
+(Rinker Materials press release, dated July 10, 2002, sale to be completed on or before September 25, 2002)

 "Rinker Materials Corporation, one of the largest producers of construction materials in the United States, has reached an agreement to acquire Kiewit Materials Company, the sixteenth largest aggregates producer in the United States, with operations centered in the West and Southwest."
 "The transaction is expected to be completed by September 30, 2002."